 Environmental justice has long been a blind spot in Canadian law and governance, but that could soon change.
 In June 2021, a private member’s bill addressing environmental racism (Bill C-230), introduced by former Cumberland-Colchester MP Lenore Zann, gained the support of four of five parties in Parliament.
 The bill proposed a requirement for the federal minister of environment and climate change to examine the link between race, socio-economic status and environmental risk, and develop a national strategy to prevent environmental racism and advance environmental justice.

 Unfortunately, Bill C-230 did not advance to a final vote before the dissolution of Parliament for the September 2021 election.
 In February 2022, Saanich-Gulf Islands MP Elizabeth May introduced Bill C-226 in the House of Commons, a mirror image of Bill C-230.
 The House of Commons environment committee approved it by fall of that year.
 Thankfully, Bill C-226 was passed in the House of Commons in March 2023, advancing it to Senate.
-If approved by both chambers of Parliament, it will become law.
-This is long overdue.
+In the Senate, the bill was sponsored by Senator Mary Jane McCallum and was passed without amendment.
+In June 2024, the bill passed the Senate’s third reading vote, with the final legislative process — royal assent — expected soon.
+This is a historic milestone for environmental justice in Canada.

 Learn more